RacoonDog/bouncesmp-companion-mod/README.md

 ### Client

-- Added [EMI](https://modrinth.com/mod/emi) support for Extractinator recipes.
+- Added [EMI](https://modrinth.com/mod/emi) support for the modpack.
 - Added translations for missing keys such as Custom Portal API's portal block name and enchantment descriptions for Mantori enchantments.

 ## License